joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 ---
 layout: post
 title: "Python Definitions and Concepts"
-sub-title: "A Beginner's Guide to Python Variables, Constants, Statements, and Expressions"
+sub-title: "A Beginner's Guide to Python Variables, Statements, Expressions, Constants, Comments, and more."
 tags: ["python", "basics"]
 category: "python"
 permalink: /workspace/python/definitions-and-concepts
 ---

 Now that you have set up your programming environment and taken your first step into the world of programming, it's time to dive deeper into the fundamental concepts of Python.
-Understanding variables, constants, statements, and expressions is crucial for any beginner learning Python programming.
+Understanding variables, statements, expressions, comments  and constants is crucial for any beginner learning Python programming.
 These elements serve as the building blocks for storing and manipulating data, allowing you to control the flow of a program and write efficient code.

+* toc
+{:toc}

 ## Variables and Identifiers in Python